What to take to

 start at $3.

-Ideas for outdoor gear and travel clothing, packing suggestions.
+Ideas for outdoor gear and travel clothing, packing tips for

-take to Ecuador - what is easily available locally.
+take to Ecuador - what is easily available locally and can be left off your travel packing list.